Vertical Stick Welding: Settings, Techniques, and Charts

-When you try to stick weld vertically, either up or down, you will see that it’s much harder than in the flat position.
-The weld metal and the slag will drip down uncontrollably with increased sparks and spatter.
+When you try to stick weld vertically, either up or down, you will see that it’s much harder than the flat position.
+The weld metal and the slag drip down uncontrollably, along with increased sparks and spatter.

 In this article, you’ll learn the basics of vertical stick welding (SMAW) to help you get satisfactory results faster.

-To keep things simple, the article will focus on vertical fillet (3F) and groove (3G) welds and the most popular rods for mild steel.
+To keep things simple, we’ll focus on vertical fillet (3F) and groove (3G) welds and the most popular rods for mild steel.